 Tussman was a philosophy professor at Cal Berkley and an educational reformer.
 We got this beautiful quote from a friend of ours in California.
 Isn’t it brilliant?

-The world will do a lot of the work for us if we only align with it, and stop fighting it because we want the world to work another way.
+The world will do a lot of the work for us if we only align with how it works and stop fighting it.
+Most of the time we want the world to work differently so we work against it.
 What Tussman really does is identify a leverage point.